WendellAdriel/komeet/README.md

 2 - Place the contents of the `dist` folder in your server/container.

-3 - Add the `config.json` and `secrets.json` files to be in the same folder as the generated binary.
+3 - Add the `config.json` and `secrets.json` files to the same folder from point 2.

 4 - Run the `./komeet serve` command.